Vexera/documentation/docs/Music.md

 ## Viewing the queue

 You can view the queue by running `+queue`.
-If your queue has multiple pages, you can view them by doing `+queue <page>`.
+If your queue has multiple pages, you can view them by doing `+queue <page>`.<br/>
 The queue can hold up to 2000 songs.
-If you have reached this limit you may want to clear the queue by doing `+clear`.
+If you have reached this limit you may want to clear the queue by doing `+clear`.<br/>
 If you want to get some information about the currently playing song, run `+np`.

 ### Advanced queue control